Best EKG Technician Schools in Michigan

-If you want to get into healthcare without spending years in college, becoming an EKG technician is a good option.
-You can train in under a year, and EKG techs are needed in hospitals, clinics, and diagnostic labs across Michigan.
+If you want to get into healthcare without spending years in college, becoming an EKG technician is one option.
+Many programs take about a year; timelines vary by school and schedule.
+Hospitals, clinics, and diagnostic labs in Michigan employ EKG techs, but hiring needs vary by region and employer.

 Here's what you need to know about EKG programs, licensing, and the best schools in Michigan.